 The recommendations range from the usual general SEO recommendations (similar to Yoast) and a readability index to separate tips to improve the title of your website.
 This tip is quite nice, as a meaningful meta title will help you improve the CTR (click-through rate) of your posts in search results.

-In keyword research, Rank Math goes a different way than Yoast SEO.
+In the keyword research, Rank Math goes a different way than Yoast SEO.
 And this one has it all!
-As an alternative to Semrush, Rank Math offers the Content AI feature based on credits.
+As an alternative to Semrush, Rank Math offers the Content AI Feature based on credits.

 You will get the most benefit if you already know which keyword you want to optimize for.
 Preferably one with a high search volume.
 Content AI scans the web pages from the search results for your keyword and analyzes what minimum requirements your post must achieve to stand up to the competition.